 Healthy Start Program

 The Healthy Start program provides services and support needed by pregnant women to have a healthy pregnancy and healthy baby.
-Every woman who receives a positive pregnancy test from her health care provider is offered a Prenatal Risk Screen.
+Every woman who receives a positive pregnancy test from her health care provider is offered a Florida Universal Prenatal Screen.
 This screen helps us identify any risks that could negatively affect you and the baby.
 Healthy Start services are no charge to you and include:

 Our care coordinators work individually with moms to determine the right support and services needed to ensure a healthy pregnancy, healthy birth, and healthy baby.